 Porsche Specialist & MOT Station

-The business has developed a great reputation over the last seventeen years, offering a comprehensive range of services to fellow Porsche owners.
-Braunton Engineering offer an up-to-date, large garage facility to attend to each Porsche's requirements: Servicing, MOT Testing and Repair.
-They offer with diagnostics & fault finding, rebuild & restoration work with a labour rate of £55 per hour +VAT.
-Additional expertise includes: Four wheel alignment and corner weighting, air conditioning, alloy wheel straightening, track preparation & performance upgrades.
+The services include diagnostics & fault finding, rebuild & restoration work with a labour rate of £55 per hour +VAT.
+Additional facilities includes: Four wheel alignment and corner weighting, air conditioning, alloy wheel straightening, track preparation & performance upgrades.

 Braunton Engineering is unique - it is the only Porsche Specialist in the South West of England that owns and runs an MOT Testing Station (VTS No. 77290).
 The MOT testing station has been established for over seventeen years and has an exemplary record with the DVSA, the Driver and Vehicle Standards Agency, Department of Transport.

 The Porsche inspection involves visual scrutiny with a record of any possible work that is required for either immediate action, or future attention.
 The inspections are conducted on-site, on a ramp and offer a clear insight to a vehicle's current condition and any future expense.

 Servicing work is conducted to the factory schedule (e.g. Boxster & 997: Minor service every two years, brake fluid change every two years, major service every four years), as well as menu style fixed prices (parts & labour) for the most common repairs.
 The technician utilizes the factory maintenance sheet of multi-point checks for each model, stating the renewal of the key serviceable parts and fluids.